lmullen/americas-public-bible/website/content/essay/bibliography/index.md

 Cooper, Valerie C. Word, Like Fire: Maria Stewart, the Bible, and the Rights of African Americans.
 University of Virginia Press, 2011.

 Cordell, Ryan.
 “Reprinting, Circulation, and the Network Author in Antebellum Newspapers.”
 American Literary History 27, no. 3 (September 1, 2015): 417–45. https://doi.org/10.1093/alh/ajv028.

+Du Mez, Kristin Kobes.
+A New Gospel for Women: Katharine Bushnell and the Challenge of Christian Feminism.
+Oxford University Press, 2015.

+———.
+Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation.
+Liveright, 2020.

 Fea, John.
 The Bible Cause: A History of the American Bible Society.
 Oxford University Press, 2016.